What are Blameless Retrospectives? How Do You Run Them?

 What is Included in the Incident Retrospective Document?

-Through the retrospective process, engineers (whose actions contributed to the incident) provide detailed accounts without the fear of punishment or retribution.
-The detailed account includes:
+Through the retrospective process, engineers who contributed to the incident are critical players providing detailed accounts without the fear of punishment or retribution.
+The detailed account comes directly from primary sources who witnessed or contributed to the failure, including:

-Finally, the incident is documented and preventive measures are put in place.
-The document is not to be written and forgotten, it’s an opportunity for engineers to fix a weakness in the system and make it more resilient.
+The incident is documented, and preventive measures are put in place.
+The document is not to be written and forgotten and instead is an opportunity for engineers to fix a weakness in the system and make it more resilient.
 The incident retrospective should contain action items to learn and move from the incident response to development.
 These action items should be reviewed alongside the retrospective to ensure they’re completed.

-It’s difficult to adopt a blameless culture because ignoring an ingrained part of ourselves that uses blame as a coping mechanism.
+It’s difficult to adopt a blameless culture because it forces us to ignore an ingrained part of ourselves that uses blame as a coping mechanism.

-In the blameless culture, language is of utmost importance.
-Here are a few statements that are blameless versus blameful.
+In the blameless culture, language is of the utmost importance.
+Here are a few statements separating the blameless from the blameful.

 How is Blame Culture Restraining Growth?